-Zein is a organizer, trainer, and media maker based in Philadelphia.
-He’s organized around environmental justice through fossil fuel divestment and as a co-founder of Philly Thrive, a campaign fighting environmental racism and fossil fuel expansion in Philadelphia.
-He’s been involved in some local electoral organizing in Philly, is a former Wildfire Project Fellow, and is in current political community with LeftRoots and the Maypop Collective.
+Zein is a trainer, media maker, and organizer based in Philadelphia.
+He’s organized around environmental justice through fossil fuel divestment campaigns and as a co-founder of Philly Thrive, fighting environmental racism and fossil fuel expansion in Philadelphia.
+He’s a former Wildfire Project Fellow, and is in current political community with LeftRoots and the Maypop Collective.
 He’s made community and movement media with Scribe Video Center, Media Mobilizing Project, and independently.
-Some of his media work can be found here; his current film explores practices and rituals of resilience among change-makers and community-builders in Philadephia.
+Some of his media work can be found here; his current film explores practices and rituals of resilience among organizers and community-builders in greater Philadelphia.

-Zein has been connected to Training for Change for over eight years through trainings and coaching.
-He co-facilitates TFC trainings and joined staff as Co-Director in 2017.
+Zein has been connected to Training for Change since 2009 through trainings and coaching.
+He co-facilitates TFC trainings and joined staff in 2017.

 Vega Subramaniam is a leadership coach, trainer, and long-time activist promoting gender, racial, LGBTQ, and economic justice.
 She’s facilitated leadership workshops, given keynote addresses, and presented leadership trainings for college students as well as for local and national organizations.
 One of her favorite activities is facilitating daylong Intentional Life Planning workshops with her wife, Mala Nagarajan.
 She has also taught sociology and worked in student services at Penn State University, Western Washington University, and the University of Washington.